XalfiE/Crazyrecon/README.md

 Alfie's To-do list:
--To add findomain to subdomain enumeration workflow -To add arjun / param miner to content discovery workflow
+  - To add findomain to subdomain enumeration workflow
+  - To add arjun / param miner to content discovery workflow